denx20/Hoo-Ray/README.md

 # Hoo-Ray

-Meet Hoo-Ray: Ray-like distributed execution engine for Haskell, written in Haskell. **TODO: Details about the modules and features in this package once all dust is settled**
+Meet Hoo-Ray: Ray-like distributed execution engine for Haskell, written in Haskell.
+Hoo-Ray uses an abstract syntax tree parser to parsing the data dependencies in the main function of a given Haskell program, and a greedy scheduler for scheduling all computations that have their dependency ready.

+This project is done as part of the course [CS 512: Distributed Systems](https://courses.cs.duke.edu/spring23/compsci512/) at Duke University in Spring 2023.

 # Quickstart